DFKI-NI/arolib/README.md

 * **Working group**:

   The group of machines that will participate in the operation must be given.
-This group must contain one harvester and, if the harvester has no capacity, one or more overload (transport) vehicles.
+At the moment, two types of output-material-flow operations are suported:

+  * One capacitated primary machine which works the field and transports the material to the unloading points.
+  * One non-capacitated primary machine that works the field assited by one or more transport vehicles (OLVs)

 * **Out-of-field information**: